jhmuller/jhmuller.github.io/README.md

 5. Text Classification.
 This is another Kaggle data set although originally from Reddit.
-It is posts labeled as depression related or not.
+It is posts labeled as "depression related" or not.
 I modeled my solution after some code from a Coursera class that uses tensorflow.
 To see the code, open the notebook ***text_classify.ipynb***
   from the repo  https://github.com/jhmuller/text_classify